Julien-Gio/vscode-theme/vsc-extension-quickstart.md

 * The token colorization is done based on standard TextMate themes.
 Colors are matched against one or more scopes.

 To learn more about scopes and how they're used, check out the [color theme](https://code.visualstudio.com/api/extension-guides/color-theme) documentation.

-## Install your extension

-* To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` or `%localappdata%\Programs\Microsoft VS Code\resources\app\extensions` folder and restart Code.
-* To share your extension with the world, read on https://code.visualstudio.com/api/working-with-extensions/publishing-extension about publishing an extension.